How to open a joint bank account in Canada

 It’s critical that partners and couples are completely open about their spending habits.
 If one person is committed to saving, and the other can’t keep their spending under control, there are bound to be issues.
-Furthermore, some couples are hesitant to open a joint bank account because things can get complicated if they separate — it’s important to agree on a strategy for this prior to opening a joint account.

 You need to be careful if someone is trying to push you into opening a joint bank account.
-Someone who might have money problems could see you as the answer to their prayers and might try to use emotionally persuasive language to convince you to grant them access to your funds.
+Someone who might have money problems could see you as the answer to their problems and try to use emotionally persuasive language to convince you to grant them access to your funds.

-Do you pool your expenses together?
+1. Do you pool your expenses together?

 Do you both use the same budget and consider your costs as shared expenses rather than individual expenses?
 If all you have is shared expenses, then it may be logical to have a joint bank account.

-Do you both spend money the same way?
+2. Do you both spend money the same way?

 Are you both financially responsible?
 Will one strive to save while the other empties the account?
-If this is the case, you’re better off either keeping things separate or opening a joint account where both of you have to sign for each transaction.
+If this is the case, you’re better off keeping things separate or opening a joint account where both of you have to sign for each transaction.

-Are you comfortable with the idea of opening a joint bank account?
+3. Are you comfortable with the idea of opening a joint bank account?

-Is the trust there?
+4. Is the trust there?

-Are the lines of communication open?
+5. Are the lines of communication open?

-Are the financial goals the same?
+6. Are the financial goals the same?

-What is the goal of opening a joint bank account?
+7. What is the goal of opening a joint bank account?

 Figure out exactly why you should open an account and see if there are other ways to get there.
 If you want to save money on fees, for example, consider whether the few dollars are really worth the worry.
 You could simply shop around to find an account with lower fees instead.